The sun was just starting to set when I threw $3,000 into the sea.

 And that night, in Carmel-By-The-Sea, my baby Fuji slept inside a 5-pound bag of rice.

-What about traveling within your comfort zone?
+What about the idea of traveling within your comfort zone?

 I think most international travelers are probably guilty of this mindset.
 We’re always looking as far away as we possibly can.
 The longer the flight, the better!